le0pard/mongodb_logger/README.md

 In this callback send record without "\_id", because logger not wait for insert response from MongoDB.

+## Rack Middleware

+If you want use MongodbLogger not only in Rails app, you can try to use rack middleware:

+    use MongodbLogger::RackMiddleware

 ## The Front End

 To setup web interface in you Rails application, first of all create autoload file in you Rails application